 In this document, we will not discuss how to install and configure Raspberry Pi itself.
 Please refer to its official “quick start” document for more details.
 We are focus on how to install and run miniSIPServer on Raspberry Pi.

-Raspberry Pi can support several Linux distributions, however we require to use Raspbian.
+Raspberry Pi can support several Linux distributions, however we require to use Raspbian (Stretch).
 We are not sure of other distributions can work with miniSIPServer rightly.
 Please visit Raspberry Pi official website to download it.

 First, please make sure that both your Raspberry Pi and network are ok now.